orasari/mydnd/README.md

 - after npm install, run npm start

 - The state of the board is persisted in the localStorage `persist:board`
+note: only the boardReducer is persisted, the themeReducer is blacklisted in the persistConfig;

 ## Key Features